 O Option Description Relevant Reports a.
 Click one of the predefined date ranges, or click Custom Range and enter starting and ending days for the range. b.
 Click Fetch Scans to view a list of possible scans within the date range. c.
-Click the scan you want to use in the drop-down box. are: ive-Currently active events hive-Archived events S ote: If you select Archive , Tenable ecurity Center displays additional ptions, allowing you to select the LCE nat collected the events and the Silo nat stores the archived events. • If Type is option is set to Mobile , Ticket, or Alert, this absent.
+Click the scan you want to use in the drop-down box.
+If Type is set to Event, valid Source values are: Active-Currently active events Archive-Archived events S ote: If you select Archive , Tenable ecurity Center displays additional ptions, allowing you to select the LCE nat collected the events and the Silo nat stores the archived events. • If Type is option is set to Mobile , Ticket, or Alert, this absent.
 ASR reports, your Source values a DISA Consolidated ARF, and DISA ou do not set the Type option.
 Valid are limited to Cumulative and a, which operate in the same way as 7 reports.
 Tool Select the tool analyze the dat Tenable Security Center uses to a in the report.
 CSV; Iterator, Table